Intervertebral disc herniation

 Disc herniation may or may not be painful and produce symptoms.
-However there are pain receptors in the outer third of a disc.
-Since fissures (tears) in a disc must occur before herniation is possible.
-If the fissures make it all the way to the outer third of the disc (usually start from the middle or inside of the disc) they will cause pain and discomfort in the back or neck.
-Back and neck pain is common with disc herniation.
-This pain is typically made worse with postures that place more pressure on them such as looking down in the neck and sitting in the low back.
-If the herniation is large enough it may crash into the spinal cord or spinal nerves and this can cause neck or back pain that travels into the arms or legs.
-Your chiropractor or physiotherapist will be able to test for this in the clinic.
-At Sydney Spine & Sports Centre (S3C) we are a neck and back pain treatment centre of excellence specialising in disc herniation treatment.
+Although, back and neck pain is common with disc herniation.
+This pain is typically made worse with postures that place more pressure on the discs, such as looking down in the neck and sitting in the low back.
+If the herniation is large enough, it may move into the spinal cord or compress spinal nerves, and this can cause neck or back pain that travels into the arms or legs.

-Our Balmain and Dee Why chiropractor what also put together these articles
+Our Inner West, Sydney chiropractors what also put together these articles

 - Intervertebral disc summary